SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

 data is coming from (ip2=216.58.221.196, port2=80) because the header denotes from=2.
-The entry of match=down indicates that the which regular expressions, provided in the configuration file shown before.
+The entry of match=down indicates that the which regular expressions, provided in the configuration file shown before, is used for matching.
 Accordingly, you can determine whether the data is from server or client by the 'match' filed.
-The data length is indicated by len=494 in this case.
+The data length is indicated by the 'len' field.
+In this case, 494 bytes data follows after the header.
 The 'time' field indicates the rough timestamp, which is obtained by gettimeofday(), of the event.
 Thus, it is denoted in UNIX epoch time.